Religion in Victorian England

 Religion in Victorian England was a major factor in society and politics.
-Historian G. Kitson Clark says that apart from. the 17th century, "In no other century did the claims of religion occupy so large a part in the nation's life, nor did men speaking in the name of religion contrived to exercise so much power."
+Historian G. Kitson Clark says that apart from the 17th century, "In no other century did the claims of religion occupy so large a part in the nation's life, nor did men speaking in the name of religion contrived to exercise so much power."
 He emphasizes major social reforms and argues the main motivating force was the evangelical revival movement inside and outside the Church of England.
-Controversies raged over the established status of the Church of England, as minority denominations demanded equality, especially the Catholics.
-There were theological disputes, especially about the truth of the Bible.
+Controversies raged over the established status of the Church of England, as minority denominations, especially Catholics, demanded equality.
+There were theological disputes, particularly about the truth of the Bible.
 Moral standards were high in Britain and how to maintain morality became a factor in issues such as education.
 The rapid growth of the British Empire overseas inspired very active missionary programs.

 Controversies

 Religion was politically controversial during this era, with Nonconformists (also called "Dissidents") pushing for the disestablishment of the Church of England.
 Nonconformists comprised about half of church attendees in England in 1851 and were a clear majority in Wales.
 Scotland and Ireland which had separate religious cultures.
 Gradually the legal discrimination that had been established against them outside of Scotland was removed.
 Legal restrictions on Roman Catholics were also largely removed.
 The number of Catholics grew in Great Britain due to conversions and immigration from Ireland.
 Secularism and doubts about the accuracy of the Old Testament grew among people with higher levels of education.
 Northern English and Scottish academics tended to be more religiously conservative, whilst agnosticism and even atheism (though its promotion was illegal) gained appeal among academics in the south.
 Historians refer to a 'Victorian Crisis of Faith', a period when religious views had to readjust to accommodate new scientific knowledge and criticism of the Bible.